eleVR Talks and Panels

 What video editing software do you use?

 We use Adobe Premiere.
 You should use whatever video editing software you like and are comfortable with.
 There is currently not a great solution for editing spherical video that makes any software clearly preferable.
-For more info, check out Emily’s talk here.
+For more info, check out M’s talk here.

 Will you do our project for us?